ulanovtrip/algorithms/src/sedgewick/week1/example92/README.md

 Except as noted, a site is opened at most once.

-Test 1: Open predetermined list of sites using file inputs
+jetbrains_academy.ChessQueen 1: Open predetermined list of sites using file inputs
   *  filename = input6.txt
   *  filename = input8.txt
   *  filename = input8-no.txt